EmbarkStudios/opensource-template/CONTRIBUTING.md

 ## Licensing

-Unless otherwise specified, all Embark open source projects shall comply with the Rust standard licensing model (MIT + Apache 2.0) and are thereby licensed under a dual license.
+Unless otherwise specified, all Embark open source projects shall comply with the Rust standard licensing model (MIT + Apache 2.0) and are thereby licensed under a dual license, allowing licensees to choose either MIT OR Apache-2.0 at their option.

 ## Contributor Terms